rohan2by1/My_Workplace/README.md

 Note: "Client information is deemed confidential, so use generic client information instead.
 For example, ‘Retail Giant,’ ‘Pharma Company,’ ‘Global Bank, etc."

+Task Name: Mobile-Friendly - Create a Prompt

+Prompt I Used:

+“Give me 5 cool and unique product names for a new kind of smartphone.
+This phone is for Gen Z users, uses AI to personalize everything, is made from eco-friendly materials, and works smoothly with smart home devices.
+Avoid boring or overused tech words.
+Each name should have a short reason behind it.”

+Output I Got (Using ChatGPT):

+1. NeuraOne – Based on “Neural” + “One”, shows smart, AI-powered features.

+2. VerdiX – Comes from “Verdant” (green) and “X” for future tech, shows eco-focus.

+3. Syncell – Mix of “Sync” and “Cell”, means smooth connection and mobile.

+4. Glidr – Sounds like “glide”, represents a smooth and simple user experience.

+5. Zyntra – A stylish, futuristic name with no direct meaning, but sounds trendy.

+What I Learned:

+This task helped me understand how to write better AI prompts.
+I realized that being clear and specific gives better results.
+At first, I wrote a simple prompt, but the names were too basic.
+After editing and giving more details, the AI gave more creative and focused results.
+This showed me how small prompt changes make a big difference in the output.